hardwood kitchen flooring idea

 2. Laminate Kitchen Flooring

-Laminate floors for kitchens have been a favorite option for a long time.
+Laminate floors for kitchens have long been a favorite option.
 They’re a great-looking, easy-to-install option that resembles stone or hardwood but without the price tag.

 Choosing laminate for your kitchen floor opens up many finish options.
 Some laminate kitchen flooring is designed to look like wood and fit together with a pronounced join between each board – giving the impression of traditional wood flooring.